arjunmehta/multiview/README.md

 multiview [ls -l] [node --help] [find ../ node_modules]
 ```

+#### Exit Codes
+If any of the spawned processes exit with an error code other than `0`, multiview will exit with the first non-zero exit code received once all processes have completed.

 ### CLI Usage Example (UNIX Piping)
 The CLI tool also supports piping using standard UNIX piping conventions.
 Just pipe to a new instance of `multiview -s`/`multiview --stream` to capture its output.
 Then execute a final multiview instance to display.
 Like so: